-Whilst exploring the south coast in 1802, Matthew Flinders sailed a dangerous route through the Recherche Archipelago.
+While exploring the south coast of Australia in 1802, Matthew Flinders sailed a dangerous route through the Recherche Archipelago.
 He named Lucky Bay when his vessel HMS Investigator took shelter here from a summer storm.
-While here, his botanist Robert Brown explored a diverse and largely unknown flora, discovering and naming many new species.
+The botanist Robert Brown went ashore and explored a diverse and largely unknown flora, discovering and naming many new species.

 Enjoy a walk along the beach to a lookout where a plaque celebrates this historic event.